Temperance-Godwin/NYC-YELLOW-TAXI-ANALYSIS/README.md

 In today’s competitive ride-hailing landscape, leveraging data to boost operational efficiency and revenue has become increasingly important.
 Taxi services, especially in bustling cities like New York, must continuously explore strategies that enhance driver income while preserving a smooth and satisfying experience for passengers.
 One often overlooked yet potentially impactful factor is the method of payment used by customers.
 Understanding how payment choices affect fare values and customer behaviors could help taxi operators make informed decisions that benefit both drivers and riders.
 This study dives into the dynamics between payment types and fare amounts, aiming to uncover actionable insights through data analysis and hypothesis testing.

 ## PROBLEM STATEMENT
-In the competitive world of taxi bookings, increasing revenue is crucial for both long-term sustainability and driver satisfaction.
+Increasing revenue is crucial for both long-term sustainability and driver satisfaction.
 This project seeks to leverage data-driven strategies to optimize earnings for taxi drivers.
 Specifically, we investigate whether the method of payment influences the fare amount, focusing on the potential link between payment type and total fare.

 ## RESEARCH QUESTION
 1. Is there a significant relationship between the total fare paid and the type of payment used?